Kidney Stones Pain: Causes, Symptoms & Treatment

 Kidney Stone Pain

 Kidney stones are masses of minerals and other salts that are present inside your body.
+It is a kidney disease that might have underlying medical conditions.

-If you feel sharp pain in your back or belly, it is best to go for a medical check-up right away.
+If you feel a sharp pain in your back or belly, it is best to go for a medical check-up right away.

 Kidney stones usually form in your kidney but they can form anywhere along your urinary tract including,